Tom Arnold Claims He Could Take Down Donald Trump

 — CitizenSlant (@CitizenSlant) December 22, 2016

-Last week, Tom Arnold claimed he has seen a secret outtakes compilation made by The Apprentice staff showing Trump saying “every racist thing ever,” including the N-word.
+Last week, Tom Arnold claimed he had seen a secret outtakes compilation made by The Apprentice staff showing Trump saying “every racist thing ever,” including the N-word.
 In his interview with radio station KIRO, the comedian claims he has evidence of the now U.S. President-elect saying “every offensive, racist thing ever.”

 “It was him sitting in that chair saying the N-word, saying the C-word, calling his son a r*tard, just being so mean to his own children.”